A

 Electronic money institution (EMI)

-A type of financial institution authorized by EU regulations to issue, manage, and distribute electronic money (under Directive 2009/110/EC) and provide payment services (under Directive 2015/2366/EU).
+A type of financial institution authorized (i) by EU regulations to issue, manage, and distribute electronic money under Directive 2009/110/EC (EMD2) and provide payment services under Directive 2015/2366/EU (PSD2) and (ii) by UK regulations to provide similar services under the Electronic Money Regulations 2011 (EMR 2011) and the Payment Services Regulations 2017 (PSR 2017).

-Mangopay is an EMI under Luxembourg law and authorized to provide services to platforms headquartered in the and the UK.
+Mangopay S.A. is an EMI under Luxembourg law and authorized to provide services to platforms headquartered in the .
 The record of Mangopay’s licensing from the Commission de Surveillance du Secteur Financier (CSSF) in Luxembourg can be viewed on the CSSF’s website, as well as on the European Banking Authority’s EUCLID database (Payment Institutions Register).

 Due diligence